Burgers: new kids on the block vs old favourites

 What’s hype and what do you REALLY need to look for?

 Extensive menus can make it difficult to determine which options are the healthy ones in any chain so you need to investigate.
-As Catherine would tell you "Read the label!”.
 Hang on, though, there are no labels for burgers, right?
 Wrong!
 You can find all the ingredient and nutrition info you need on the websites of these chains.
 You’re looking for number of kJs, grams of fat (total and saturated), grams of sugars and carbohydrates and mgs of sodium.
+If you have allergies then you need to also look through the ingredients lists.

 Let’s compare!